Factorization homology of enriched $\infty$-categories: Introduction

-Together, \Cref{main.thm.unst.cyclo,main.thm.linearization} provide a novel conceptual framework for $\TC$ and the cyclotomic trace: these both ultimately arise from the \textit{linearization} of more primitive analogs, whose construction is the primary purpose of this paper.

-\subsection{Factorization homology of enriched $\infty$-categories}
+\subsection{Factorization homology of enriched $(\infty,1)$-categories}

-We now outline the primary features of our construction of enriched factorization homology, with the goal of explaining \Cref{main.fact.slogan}.
+We now outline our construction of enriched factorization homology, with the goal of explaining \Cref{main.fact.slogan}.
+Everything described in this subsection will be made rigorous over the course of the present paper.

-We base our work in the $\infty$-category of \textit{compact vari-framed stratified 1-manifolds} of \cite{AFR-fact}; for simplicity, we just refer to this as the $\infty$-category of \bit{stratified 1-manifolds} and denote it by $\M$.
-An object of $\M$ is a finite disjoint union of framed circles and finite directed connected graphs; in particular, note that the 0-disk $\DD^0$ and the framed circle $S^1$ both define objects of $\M$.
-We will not describe the morphisms in $\M$ here, but let us note that they include the opposites of (vari-framed) constructible bundles.
-In particular, there is a unique morphism
+We base our work in the $\infty$-category of \textit{compact solidly 1-framed stratified stratified spaces} of \cite{AFR-fact}; for simplicity, we just refer to this as the $\infty$-category of \bit{stratified stratified spaces} and denote it by $\M$.
+An object in $\M$ is a finite disjoint union of framed circles and finite directed connected graphs; in particular, note that the 0-disk $\DD^0$ and the framed circle $\SS^1$ both define objects of $\M$.
+We will not describe the morphisms in $\M$ here, but we note that they include the opposites of (solidly 1-framed) constructible bundles.
+The category $\M$ also admits an explicit combinatorial description by \cite{circle}.